 How to make sure your child gets the right amount of fluoride?

 For children under the age of three, use a dab of toothpaste no larger than a grain of rice.
-Ask Dr. Wilma Shen DDS if fluoride toothpaste is recommended.
+Ask our doctor if fluoride toothpaste is recommended.

 Young children can’t always understand the idea of spitting and rinsing after brushing, so children between the ages of three and six should use only a pea-sized dab of fluoride toothpaste, and need you there to make sure they spit and rinse afterward.